How to Draw Eyebrows

 If I were to distill the process of drawing an eyebrow into three key points, they would be:

 1. Work ‘from general to specific’.
 In the eyebrows above, notice that a large portion of each one can be massed or grouped into a fairly simple shape.
 That is exactly how I'll start my drawing: by initially simplifying and grouping the eyebrow into one or two basic shapes, and gradually working up to the specific details like individual hairs.
+Watch this video on Most Common Eye Drawing Mistakes to learn more about drawing convincing eyebrows and eyelashes!

 2. Look for similarities in the eyebrow.
 Once I have established my basic shapes and proportions, I will start looking for more specific groupings of similar eyebrow hairs: Where do they overlap?
 Where are they similar in proximity, direction, angle, length or value?